MyTooliT/Protocol/Protocol.md

 ### DLC

-DLC as described the CAN-FD standard.
+The MyTooliT protocol uses the DLC as described the CAN-FD standard.
 The DLC must transfer over other protocols in the same format.
-Thus the DLC gets limited by the Data Link Layer i.e. Requesting a command via CAN20 and Bluetooth yields into a limit of 8 Bytes in the DLC.
+Thus the DLC is limited by the data link layer i.e. requesting a command via CAN 2.0 and Bluetooth yields a limit of 8 bytes.

 ### Payload

-The payload transports user data and/or subpayloads.
+The payload transports user data and/or sub-payloads.

-### Startup an backup strategy
+### Startup an Backup Strategy

-Actually, not implemented.
-CAN transmits at 1Mbit gross and Bluetooth transmits the payload at 1Mbit net.
-Note, that Bluetooth is a CSMA/CD protocol that will yield into jitter without taking any other actions and also reduces the total bandwidth.
+This is currently not implemented.
+CAN transmits at 1 MBit gross and Bluetooth transmits the payload at 1Mbit net.
+Note, that Bluetooth is a CSMA/CD protocol that will cause jitter without taking any other actions.
+Collisions also reduce the total bandwidth.

 ### Transmission Speed